Updated August 2021

-Yoga is one of today’s most popular mind and body exercises, with more than 20 million Americans currently practicing, according to the 2012 Yoga in America study.
-In recent years, yoga has been shown to help improve respiratory and cardiovascular function, relieve anxiety and depression, and ease pain and chronic stress.
+Yoga is one of today’s most popular mind and body exercises.
+It has been shown to help improve respiratory and cardiovascular function.
+It can also relieve anxiety and depression, and ease pain and chronic stress.
 The benefits of yoga for seniors in particular include improved mobility, a reduced fear of falling, and enhanced quality of life.

 “A lot of the time, seniors don’t have access to certain things that could help them maintain their quality of life,” says yoga teacher Molly Lehman, RYT 500.
 “Through yoga, they can feel empowered to take care of themselves and take their health into their own hands.
 Plus, this is a physical activity that requires some thought.
 Different parts of the brain get stimulated, which can bring them back to a happier place mentally.”

-What’s more, unlike many other forms of exercise, yoga acknowledges the unity of mind, body, and spirit.
-It offers seniors a sense of spiritual connectedness and peace at a time in their lives when they may be faced with declining health, chronic pain, the loss of loved ones, or many other difficult transitions.
+Yoga has proven physical and mental health benefits.
+Unlike many other forms of exercise, it acknowledges the unity of mind, body, and spirit.
+It offers seniors a sense of spiritual connectedness and peace.
+This can be valuable at a time in their lives when they may be faced with declining health, chronic pain, the loss of loved ones, or other difficult transitions.

 Yoga’s Effects on Emotions and Cognition

-Several poses in particular are known mood boosters that can positively impact the mental outlook of people of all ages, according to Lehman.
+Several poses in particular are known mood boosters.
+These can positively impact the mental outlook of people of all ages, according to Lehman.
 “When we’re anxious, we round our shoulders and cave inward,” she explains.
 “When we open our chests in heart-opening poses such as bridge, we can get more breath, which makes us feel lighter.”

-Classes that offer yoga for seniors can give older adults a positive and uplifting environment as well as the opportunity to find community, notes Lehman.
-“The focus is on feeling good — not on sharing their complaints — so it’s a lighthearted atmosphere where they’re enjoying each other’s company and getting to know other people they never would have met before.”
-Considering the wealth of research that demonstrates the benefits of socialization on life expectancy, these classes are one powerful way that older adults can build social connections.
+Classes that offer yoga for seniors can give older adults a positive and uplifting environment.
+It also gives them the opportunity to find community, notes Lehman.
+“The focus is on feeling good — not on sharing their complaints.
+So, it’s a light-hearted atmosphere where they’re enjoying each other’s company and getting to know other people they never would have met before.”
+Considering the benefits of socialization on life expectancy, these classes are one powerful way older adults can build social connections.

 The Physical Health Benefits of Yoga for Seniors

-The U.S. Centers for Disease Control and Prevention (CDC) reports that 80 percent of seniors have one chronic medical condition, while 50 percent have at least two.
-The CDC also states that regular physical activity is one of the most important steps older adults can take to improve or maintain their health and cites yoga as one of the activities that helps seniors build muscle strength.
+The U.S. Centers for Disease Control and Prevention (CDC) reports that 80 percent of seniors have one chronic medical condition.
+Fifty percent have at least two.
+The CDC also states that regular physical activity is one of the most important steps to improve or maintain health.
+It cites yoga as one of the activities that helps seniors build muscle strength.

-John Wilbert, MSPT, physical therapist and director at Recovery Physical Therapy in New York City, says that yoga can do more than just strengthen muscles: Many senior exercises promoted for healthy aging, such as balance training and flexibility exercises, are core components of most yoga classes.
+John Wilbert, MSPT is a physical therapist and director at Recovery Physical Therapy in New York City.
+He says that yoga can do more than just strengthen muscles.
+Many senior exercises promoted for healthy aging, such as balance training and flexibility exercises, are core components of yoga.

 “As we age, we may have dehydration in our joints and muscles, and yoga can rehydrate them to help us maintain flexibility,” says Wilbert.
 “Lack of balance is also an age-related condition, and yoga uses a lot of tandem and single-stance poses that challenge us in multi-directional ways — the way that real life does — so that we learn to use our muscles to get back to balance if we fall off center.”

 “Seniors are less likely to have fractures if they have balance,” Wilbert adds.
-In addition, a 2009 pilot study reveals that yoga can build bone density in seniors who have osteoporosis or osteopenia — two major fall risk factors in the older adult population.
-Yoga practitioners showed improvement in bone mineral density over a two-year period, while the control group experienced a slight loss.
+A 2009 pilot study reveals that yoga can build bone density in seniors who have osteoporosis or osteopenia.
+These are two major fall risk factors in the older adult population.
+Yoga practitioners showed improvement in bone mineral density over a two-year period.
+In contrast, the control group experienced a slight loss.

 Seniors can enjoy other health benefits of yoga, too, as shown by a Hospital for Special Surgery (HSS) study.
-Participation in multiple eight-week yoga classes offered at senior centers over the course of about two years helped decrease pain, improve mobility, and enhance the overall health of a group of Asian older adults.
+Participants in multiple eight-week yoga classes offered at senior centers experienced decreased pain, improved mobility, and enhanced overall health.
 The HSS offered this program to promote the self-management of arthritis and other musculoskeletal conditions through exercise.
-At the end of the program, 48 percent fewer participants had pain on a daily basis; 69 percent could climb several flights of stairs; and 83 percent more could bend, kneel, or stoop.
+At the end of the program, 48 percent fewer participants had pain on a daily basis.
+Additionally, 69 percent could climb several flights of stairs and 83 percent more could bend, kneel, or stoop.